 - The minute we are connecting with people beyond our own province or state, we must find a quick and convenient way to know what time it is there.
 I discovered such a simple tool in my phone called Clock – see picture.
 It will tell you the current time everywhere else in the world.

 - We may need to adjust our working time to accommodate people on the other side of the world.
 My coaching client in S. Korea and I work on the weekend – Saturday supper time for me; early Sunday morning for her.

 - We must find a way to invoice and receive payments from other places and currencies.
-If I am working with someone in Canada, we can choose to e-transfer funds though our banks.
+If I am working with someone in Canada, we can choose to e-transfer funds through our banks.
 My on-line Quick Books sends an invoice by e-mail and client pays the invoice using e-transfer through her on-line banking system.
-If the person is outside Canada, I invoice within PayPal; client receives and pays invoice from PayPal.
-In this case quoting US Dollars is likely to work best.
+If the person is outside Canada, I invoice within PayPal; the client receives and pays the invoice from PayPal.
+In this case, quoting US Dollars is likely to work best.
 Some experimentation may be necessary due to changing currency values.